hackberrydev/middleman-website/README.md

 ## Setup

+1. Clone the repository.
+1. Enter the repository directory.
-1. Install Middleman with `gem install middleman`.
+1. Install Ruby dependencies with `bundle install`.
 1. Install Node dependencies with `npm install`.
-1. Clone the repository.
-1. Enter the repository directory - `cd hackberry-dev-website`.
 1. Run the server with `./server`.